abhijeetsingh1704/REDigest/README.md

 1. In terminal type and execute `python3 REDigestGUI.py`
 2. In file explorer, right click on file and execute **Run in terminal**
 3. Double click to run REDigest GUI **NOTE:** *this option might not work on some linux distro, depending on the system permissions*

+# Update (version 2.0)
+1. Improved cluster plot
+2. New Histogram plot
+3. Ten cluster plots for 10 parts of input data
+3. Ten histogram plots for 10 parts of input data

 # Citation
 REDigest: a Python GUI for In-Silico Restriction Digestion Analysis of Genes or Complete Genome Sequences.